-1 What are the primary sources of laws and regulations relating to shareholder activism and engagement?
+What are the primary sources of laws and regulations relating to shareholder activism and engagement?
 Who makes and enforces them?

 Most entities in New Zealand that may be subject to shareholder activism and engagement are companies established under the Companies Act 1993.
-Companies that are listed on the New Zealand Stock Exchange (known as NZX) are subject to the NZX Listing Rules.
-The Takeovers Code also applies to all companies listed on the NZX and to companies that have a broad shareholding (see below).
+Companies listed on the New Zealand Stock Exchange (NZX) are subject to the NZX Listing Rules.
+The Takeovers Code also applies to all companies listed on the NZX and to companies with a broad shareholding (see below).